telus/tds-core/packages/Radio/Radio.md

 ### Uncontrolled Radio

-If it is not neccessary to control `Radio` state.
+If it is not necessary to control `Radio` state.
 You can create a `Radio` without a `checked` prop, in this case the `Radio` will act as an HTML `input` with the type of `radio`.
 Its value can be accessed by referencing the element via a `ref`.

 #### Default values